crazyyy/wp-framework/wp-content/plugins/complianz-gdpr/readme.txt

 Requires at least: 4.9
 License: GPL2
 Requires PHP: 7.2
-Tested up to: 6.0
+Tested up to: 6.2
-Stable tag: 6.3.1
+Stable tag: 6.4.3

-Configure your Cookie Notice, Cookie Consent and Cookie Policy with our Wizard and Cookie Scan.
+Configure your Cookie Banner, Cookie Consent and Cookie Policy with our Wizard and Cookie Scan.
 Supports GDPR, DSGVO, TTDSG, LGPD, POPIA, RGPD, CCPA/CPRA and PIPEDA.

 == Description ==
 Complianz is a GDPR/CCPA Cookie Consent plugin that supports GDPR, ePrivacy, DSGVO, TTDSG, LGPD, POPIA, APA, RGPD, CCPA/CPRA and PIPEDA with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.